 Recently he has performed as harpsichord soloist and conductor at the Great Hall of the St. Petersburg Philharmonia where he gave also a Bach organ recital.
 As harpsichordist he has performed with the Wiener Philharmoniker and Daniel Harding at the Vienna Konzerthaus.

 He has recorded the third part of the Clavierübung by Johann Sebastian Bach ("5 de Diapason", March 2008), the Schübler Chorales, eight great Preludes and Fugues and the Canonical Variations on five historical central German organs.
 Matteo has also recorded the Art of Fugue, the Musical Offering and the fragmentary Triple Fugue BWV 1080/19 by J. S. Bach, as a soloist on several harpsichords..
 Forthcoming the complete harpsichord and organ works by Luzzasco Luzzaschi and Johann Caspar Kerll, and as a clavichordist the Inventions & Sinfoniae by Bach.

 In the Bach-Jahrbuch 2010 he has published a study on the 16' harpsichord with pedal harpsichord built by Zacharias Hildebrandt for the Collegium Musicum in Leipzig.

-He teaches organ and harpsichord at the Bergamo Conservatory.
+He teaches organ at the Genoa conservatory and harpsichord at the Bergamo Conservatory.